 The Division of Pediatric Anesthesia provides comprehensive anesthesia care for the diverse pediatric patients treated at the nationally recognized American Family Children's Hospital.

 All of our anesthesiologists are dedicated to providing safe, quality care for our patients, and we have a robust quality improvement program that strives to improve the management of anesthetic care for all children.

 Our patients range from healthy toddlers and teens to the sickest-of-the-sick premature infants and critically ill children staying in our neonatal and pediatric intensive care units.
-We work closely with our pediatric surgical and procedural colleagues from many pediatric specialties including: cardiac surgery, general surgery, neurosurgery, otolaryngology, orthopedics, urology, plastic surgery, ophthalmology, transplant surgery, vascular surgery, gynecologic surgery, interventional cardiology and interventional radiology.
+We work closely with our pediatric surgical and procedural colleagues from many pediatric specialties including: cardiac surgery, general surgery, neurosurgery, otolaryngology, orthopedics, urology, plastic surgery, ophthalmology, transplant surgery, interventional cardiology and interventional radiology.

-To meet our patients' varied needs our division also includes subspecialtytrained pediatric anesthesiologists in pediatric cardiac anesthesia and complex pediatric pain management.
+To meet our patients' varied needs our division also includes subspecialty-trained pediatric anesthesiologists in pediatric cardiac anesthesia and complex pediatric pain management.

 Our growing comprehensive pediatric pain program provides perioperative consultative services in advanced pain management for our surgical and pediatric colleagues.
-We also treat patients with acute and chronic pain in both the outpatient clinic and an intensive inpatient rehabilitation program.
+We also treat patients with both acute and chronic pain on our inpatient consult service.
 In addition to providing excellent clinical care, our pediatric anesthesiologists extend our impact through teaching fellows, residents and medical students, and by participating in global health endeavors.